raspberrypi/style-guide/style-guide.md

 *   analogue
 *   antenna (pl. antennae)
 *   antivirus
 *   app – short form of application.
-Don’t use if there's potential for confusion.
+Don’t use if there's potential for confusion
 *   Apple – Apple trademark.
-Do not add an s to make plural.
+Do not add an s to make plural
 *   applications processor
-*   APT - Advanced Package Tool, used in Debian Linux to obtain software.
+*   apt - Advanced Package Tool, used in Debian Linux to obtain software (APT is not really an acronym.
+It was originally, it's just 'apt' now.)
 *   Arch Linux
 *   ARM architecture
 *   ARM chipset